hkelly93/SmartKitchen/README.md

     * Added a busy indicator.
     * Fixed an issue with editing expiration
     * Combined the latest inventory and inventory methods and added refresh spinners for the panels.
+    * Added in UUIDs for each item on the server side.

 * Brian Day
     * Fixed issue with scannerhealth looking at network health
     * Fixed minor issue in restServices, setexpiration had trailing / in rest call
     * Fixed minor issue in healthcontroller, healthstatus was being used to display scannerstatus
     * working on power-save feature